robertbaker13/phase-0-handbook/peer-pairing-sessions.md

 ## Success Guidelines

-You will be successful if you:
+You will be successful in your Peer-Pairing sessions if you:

 - Check in with your pair according to the [Pairing is Caring](http://vimeo.com/76662569) video.
 - Decide which of you will start as the driver and navigator, discuss what each role requires, and stick with it.
 - Alternate between driving and navigating.
 Aim to spend about 50% of your time in each role.
-	- Keep communication open and tell your pair when you need time to think
+- Keep communication open and tell your pair when you need time to think.
-	- Ask your pair for their opinions and ideas often
+- Ask your pair for their opinions and ideas often.
-	- Allow yourself to make mistakes
+- Allow yourself to make mistakes.
-	- Submit feedback to help your pair improve
+- Submit feedback to help your pair improve.
-	- Use feedback you've received to become a better pair
+- Use feedback you've received to become a better pair.

 ### Problems and Tips